artem-zinnatullin/RxJava/docs/Error-Handling-Operators.md

 **ReactiveX documentation:** [http://reactivex.io/documentation/operators/catch.html](http://reactivex.io/documentation/operators/catch.html)

-Instructs a reactive type to emit the item returned by the specified `io.reactivex.functions.Function` when it encounters an error.
+Instructs a reactive type to emit the item returned by the specified `io.reactivex.rxjava3.functions.Function` when it encounters an error.

 ### onErrorReturn example